 Ans: The data types that are linked with C are Int, which represents the integer and float, a number which has a fraction part.
-Double is a basic data type, which represents double-repcision floating-point value, and char is for a single character.
-As for Void, it is a special purpose data type, which doesn’t have any value.
+Double is a basic data type, which represents double-precision floating-point value, and char is for a single character.
+As for Void, it is a special-purpose data type, which doesn’t have any value.

 - Explain the key feature of the C programming language.

 There are five key features of the C programming language.
-The first is portability, which means that the C language is a platform independent language.
-The second feature is modularity, where the programmer can break down larger program into small modules, using the language.
-The third is flexibility, which means that I as a programmer would be able to control the language.
+The first is portability, which means that the C language is a platform-independent language.
+The second feature is modularity, where the programmer can break down the larger programs into small modules, using the language.
+The third is flexibility, which means that I was a programmer would be able to control the language.

 Then comes speed, which refers to the support that C language gives to the system.
 When it gives support to the system, then it is compelling and can be executed at a high speed, as compared to other programming languages.
 The last one is extensibility, which is adding new features to the language; here is where the creativity of a programmer is checked.

-- Define scope of the variable and what it means in the context of C programming.
+- Define the scope of the variable and what it means in the context of C programming.

 The scope of the variable is a part of the code area, where the variable in a program can be accessed without a second medium.
 In C programming, the identifiers are statically scoped.